WDI-SEA/notes/README.md

-# WDI Seattle
+# SEI Seattle

 ![](https://res.cloudinary.com/briezh/image/upload/v1539805526/spaceneedle_ga_sea_ykjk40.jpg)

 Welcome to GA Seattle!
-This is the notes repository for our Web Development Immersive.
+This is the notes repository for our Software Engineering Immersive (formerly known as Web Development Immersive).
 You can view the content in a more searchable/friendly format on [Gitbook](https://gawdiseattle.gitbooks.io/wdi/)!

 ![GA Logo](./_assets/ga_cog.png)